Diocese of Sion: Recent history

 In modern times the bishop and the government have been on friendly terms, under the Constitution of 1907 that, while it declared the Catholic religion to be the religion of the canton, forbade any union of spiritual and secular functions.

 Library of the cathedral chapter

 The library of Sion is known above all for its 120 medieval codices, dating from the mid-9th century to the late 15th century, some richly illuminated, published by Josef Leisibach and Albert Jörger.
 The library was in the care of the sacristan of the cathedral chapter of canons.
 He also was responsible for the security of the treasury.
-From the 12th century, the chapter was responsible for the Bishop's chancelry and kept the archives; doubtless there was a modest scriptorium.
+From the 12th century, the chapter was responsible for the Bishop's chancellery and kept the archives; doubtless there was a modest scriptorium.
 The library was enriched by donations from canons and in the 15th century from bishops: Guillaume VI de Rarogne (1437-1451), Jost de Silenen (1482-1496) and above all Walter Supersaxo (1457-1482) who possessed a rich library of canon law.